ygrenzinger/docker-workshop/README.md

-## Mandotory things before workshop
+## Mandatory things before workshop

 1. Having a linux (ubuntu is advised) with docker last version installed (for Windows or MacOS, you can use Virtual Box running Ubuntu)
 2. Having done a first `docker pull ubuntu` to see if everything is working